MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dual-screen/twopaneview.md

 ## Properties that apply when on one screen or two

 - `TallModeConfiguration` when in tall mode this indicates the Left/Right arrangement or if you only want a single pane visible as defined by the TwoPaneViewPriority
-- `WideModeConfiguration` when in tall mode this indicates the Top/Bottom arrangement or if you only want a single pane visible as defined by the TwoPaneViewPriority
+- `WideModeConfiguration` when in wide mode this indicates the Top/Bottom arrangement or if you only want a single pane visible as defined by the TwoPaneViewPriority
 - `PanePriority` whether to show Pane1 or Pane2 if in SinglePane mode

 ## Related links